 This is a general strategy that requires teachers to be aware of any factors that may be limiting or discouraging a student from using the appropriate behaviour or new skill.
 Steps include the following.

 - Identify the appropriate behaviour that is decreasing or not being maintained in the classroom situation.

 - Carefully look at all factors around the behaviour.
 This might include

 - sensory issues – carefully consider whether an aversive sight, sound or other sensation happens after an appropriate behaviour e.g. a teacher may inadvertently ‘punish’ an appropriate behaviour by cheering or clapping when the student does the right thing – this may be startling, frightening or even distressing for a student with sound sensitivity

 - social issues – does the student receive too much or too little attention after an appropriate behaviour

 - access to items or activities – does using an appropriate behaviour e.g. sitting quietly or waiting mean that the student misses out on preferred items or activities.

 - Take steps to remove the ‘punishing’ factor once it is known.
 This might involve finding alternatives to praise, attention or rewards.

 - Trial alternative responses next time the appropriate behaviour occurs.
 Reinforce the behaviour with preferred reinforcing items (see Reinforcement factsheet for more information).

-Appropriate for all ages with accommodations and adjustments for age and ability.
+This is appropriate for the following age groups, with accommodations and adjustments for age and ability: